Walter Benjamin: Early life and education

-Walter's uncle, William Stern (born Wilhelm Louis Stern; 1871–1938), was a prominent German child psychologist who developed the concept of the intelligence quotient (IQ).
-He also had a cousin, Günther Anders (born Günther Siegmund Stern; 1902–1992), a German philosopher and anti-nuclear activist who studied under Edmund Husserl and Martin Heidegger.
+Walter's uncle, William Stern, was a prominent German child psychologist who developed the concept of the intelligence quotient (IQ).
+He also had a cousin, Günther Anders, a German philosopher and anti-nuclear activist who studied under Edmund Husserl and Martin Heidegger.
 Through his mother, Walter's great-uncle was the classical archaeologist Gustav Hirschfeld.

-In 1902, ten-year-old Walter was enrolled to the Kaiser Friedrich School in Charlottenburg; he completed his secondary school studies ten years later.
-In his youth, Walter was of fragile health and so in 1905 the family sent him to Hermann-Lietz-Schule Haubinda, a boarding school in the Thuringian countryside, for two years; in 1907, having returned to Berlin, he resumed his schooling at the Kaiser Friedrich School.
+In 1901, eight-year-old Walter was enrolled at the Kaiser Friedrich School in Charlottenburg; he completed his secondary school studies ten years later.
+In his youth, Walter was of fragile health and so in 1905 the family sent him to Hermann-Lietz-Schule Haubinda, part of the German rural boarding school movement in the Thuringian countryside, for two years; in 1907, having returned to Berlin, he resumed his schooling at the Kaiser Friedrich School.

-In 1912, at the age of 20, he enrolled at the University of Freiburg, but at summer semester's end he returned to Berlin and matriculated at the University of Berlin to continue studying philosophy.
+In 1912, at the age of 20, he enrolled at the University of Freiburg, but at the summer semester's end, he returned to Berlin and matriculated at the University of Berlin to continue studying philosophy.
 There, Benjamin had his first exposure to Zionism, which had not been part of his liberal upbringing.
 This gave him occasion to formulate his own ideas about the meaning of Judaism.
-Benjamin distanced himself from political and nationalist Zionism, instead developing in his own thinking what he called a kind of "cultural Zionism"—an attitude that recognized and promoted Judaism and Jewish values.
+Benjamin distanced himself from political and nationalist Zionism, instead developing in his own thinking what he called a kind of "cultural Zionism"—an attitude that recognized and promoted Judaism and Jewish ethics.
 In Benjamin's formulation, his Jewishness meant a commitment to the furtherance of European culture.
 He wrote: "My life experience led me to this insight: the Jews represent an elite in the ranks of the spiritually active ...
 For Judaism is to me in no sense an end in itself, but the most distinguished bearer and representative of the spiritual."
 This was a position Benjamin largely held lifelong.